L10nM4st3r/Brotato-Mods/Oudstand-QuickEquip/README.md

   - Set quantity for each item/weapon
   - Mark items as cursed
   - Remove equipment anytime
+- **Character Ability Mixing**: Combine passive abilities from any unlocked characters to create hybrid test builds
 - **Multilingual**: Built-in English and German translations
 - **Clean UI**: Integrated with ModOptions for consistent interface